troychaplin/block-accessibility-checks/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

 -   [ ] Have you added a note to the changelog?
-- [ ] Have you ensured the code passes all tests?
+-   [ ] Have you ensured the code passes all tests using the included plugin-check?
 -   [ ] Have you checked for code style and linting errors?